Web Application Firewall (WAF)

 What if a targeted cyber attack never reached your site?

-A web application security breach can have devastating consequences, often leading to the loss of critical data or theft of confidential information.
+A web application security breach can have devastating consequences, often leading to losing critical data or theft of confidential information.

 The most effective way to avoid these kinds of attacks?
 Stop the attack from reaching your site in the first place!

-This is exactly what a WAF does… building a fence on the outside your WordPress borders – monitoring, filtering and blocking malicious HTTP traffic BEFORE it ever hits your server or site.
+This is precisely what a WAF does… building a fence outside your WordPress borders – monitoring, filtering and blocking malicious HTTP traffic BEFORE it ever hits your server or site.

 Leading plugin-based firewall (we tested it!)